 Breast and colorectal cancer risk

-I didn't correct my vitamin D deficiency overnight—but once I got my levels up, the changes were undeniable.
+I didn't correct my vitamin D deficiency overnight, but once I raised my levels, the changes were undeniable.
 I had more energy, fewer infections, and more emotional stability.
 It felt like a cloud had lifted.

-If you're tired, in a low mood, or feel "off," don't overlook this little nutrient.
+If you're tired, in a low mood, or feel off, don't overlook this essential nutrient.
 One minor tweak—more sun, a better diet, and vitamin D supplements—could mean big improvements in your health and well-being.

 The information provided on this website is for general informational and educational purposes only and is not intended as medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified healthcare professional with any questions you may have regarding a medical condition or before starting any health or wellness program.